zachlp2016/little_shop/README.md

 - must use good GitHub branching, team code reviews via GitHub comments, and use of a project planning tool like waffle.io
 - must include a thorough README to describe their project

+## Permitted

+- use FactoryBot to speed up your test development
+- use "rails generators" to speed up your app development

 ## Not Permitted

 - do not use JavaScript for pagination or sorting controls

+## Permission

+- if there is a specific gem you'd like to use in the project, please get permission from your instructors first

 ---